top of page

 Triggers for an Exit

-When considering the development of an exit strategy, it's crucial to understand not just the "how" but also the "when."
+When considering the development of an exit strategy, it's crucial to understand not just the 'how' but also the 'when,' using vendor risk assessment and party risk assessment frameworks to identify triggers.
 Recognising the triggers that might necessitate an exit can help you to prepare and possibly even prevent an unplanned exit that could disrupt operations and impact stakeholders negatively.
 Below, you will find common triggers and offer prompts to help you assess your own business situation.

 Performance Issues